sal55/langs/MLanguage/Mfeatures.md

 This is unlike C where such attributes, I believe called 'linkage', apply only to symbols with associated storage, such as functions and variables.
 Shared types for example need to to use shared header files.

+### Block Scopes

+Block scopes as they are used in other languages do not exist.

+Any entity defined within a function body has function-wide scope, no matter where in the function it is defined.

+Where a variable definition is initialised, then that generates an assignment at that location in the code, so the placement becomes important.

+(Note this differs from Q: there, the initialisation of a variable is moved to function entry.)

 ### 'Units' and 'S-units'

 The syntax is expression-based, which means expressions and statements are interchangeable.